oakeef/flexible-jekyll/_posts/2018-01-03-your-name-review.markdown

 layout: review

 # Review Title
-title: "Your Name | Review"
+title: "Your Name"

 # Review Description
 description: A Review of the 2016 anime Your Name.

+# Post type NO NEED TO CHANGE THIS
+posttype: review

 # Post Image
 img: yournameposter.jpg